Western Rite Orthodoxy: Current status in the Russian Orthodox Church Outside Russia

 The Russian Orthodox Church Outside of Russia established a working commission to deal with the peculiarities that led to decision of July 2013.
 Within the following year there was established a new leadership structure that eventually led to the establishment of a revitalized Western Rite Vicariate under the Omophorion of His Eminence Metropolitan Hilarion.
 New Western Rite parishes and monasteries continue to be founded by ROCOR and priests, deacons and subdeacons within the Western Rite continue to be ordained from 2014 to the present, including in Sweden and the United States.
+After the death of Metropolitan Hilarion in 2022, a pastoral letter was issued by the Synod of ROCOR, promising their continued care to the ROCOR Western Rite communities.

 Orthodox Church in America

 Mention of the Western Rite was often made in the OCA, the most prominent being a mention during a speech by the primate of the OCA, Metropolitan Jonah Paffhausen, in April 2009.

 On September 8, 2018, the Orthodox Church of America established a Western Rite mission parish in Alberta, Canada.
-However, the OCA has not yet officially established an organizational structure for future Western Rite parishes.
+However, in 2024, the parish's jurisdiction was transferred to the Antiochian Archdiocese, as its rector was granted a canonical release in September.
+As of 2025, there are no OCA parishes in which the Western Rite is in use.